callionica/hue/components/readme.md

 To simplify things, sensors that you expect end users to interact with and for which you will provide metadata, must be implemented as `CLIPGenericStatus` sensors.

-For more information on designing and implementing a Hue components using sensors, rules, schedules, etc., please see https://developers.meethue.com/develop/hue-api/.
+For more information on designing and implementing a Hue component using sensors, rules, schedules, etc., please see https://developers.meethue.com/develop/hue-api/.

 ### B. Describe the component on the bridge